■ site map

 Another problem with using food mineral acidity figures is that they do vary significantly for some foods from one source to another, probably due to varying mineral contents and/or methods of measurements.
 What is fairly consistent, though, is that

-This criteria would help to further shape up the intake within three basic macronutrients: proteins (should be less than 1/4 from animal origin, since those foods create strong acidic metabolic residue), fats (natural oils favored over processed oils and fats) and carbohydrates (minimum sugar and sweets, limited grains, bakery and fruits, more liberal seeds and nuts, but predominantly vegetables and sprouts).
+This criteria would help to further shape up the intake within three basic macronutrients: proteins (should be less than 1/4 from animal origin, since those foods create strong acidic metabolic residue), fats (natural oils favored over processed oils and fats) and carbohydrates (restricted sugar and sweets, modest proportion of grains, bakery and fruits, more liberal seeds and nuts, but predominantly vegetables and sprouts).